Antisemitism by country: Bahrain

 Bahrain's tiny Jewish community, mostly the descendants of immigrants who entered the country in the early 1900s from Iraq, numbered about 1,500 in 1948.
 The Manama riots against the Bahraini Jewish community broke out in December 1947 in the wake of ongoing violence in Palestine.
 A mob looted Jewish homes and shops, destroyed the city's synagogue, physically assaulted Jews, and murdered an elderly Jewish woman.
 Further attacks took place following the Six-Day War in 1967.
 Most Jews left for other countries, especially Israel and the United Kingdom, with some 36 remaining as of 2006.

 Today, relations between Jews and Muslims are generally considered good, with Bahrain being the only state on the Arabian Peninsula where there is a specific Jewish community and was only Gulf state with a synagogue until 2023 when the Moses Ben Maimon Synagogue opened in the United Arab Emirates.
 Jews in Bahrain, despite their low number, play a prominent role in civil society.
 For example, Ebrahim Daoud Nonoo was appointed in 2002 a member of Bahrain's upper house of parliament, the Consultative Council, while Houda Nonoo has headed the human rights group, Bahrain Human Rights Watch Society since 2004, and was appointed to the Consultative Council in 2005.
 She was Bahrain's ambassador to the United States from 2008 to 2013.

-China

-According to Tuvia Gering, researcher at Tel Aviv University-affiliated Institute for National Security Studies, with the rising tide of Chinese nationalism and Beijing's geopolitical competition with the U.S., age-old antisemitic tropes have found a new audience on the Chinese internet, which he has called "antisemitism with Chinese characteristics."